loftytopping/PyBox/README.md

 ### Aerosol

-In the Aerosol folder you can find some basic gas-to-particle partitioning frameworks.
+In the Aerosol folder you can find gas-to-particle partitioning frameworks.
 There are two examples provided.
-The first, within the f2py folder, simulates the partitioning of compounds to 16 size bins from the Alpha-Pinene chemical mechanism.
+The first, within the f2py folder, simulates the partitioning of compounds to 16 size bins from the Alpha-Pinene chemical mechanism as this evolves over time.
 This uses properties calculated from the UManSysProp suite.
-To run the model, once you are happy all dependecies are installed, type the following from the Aerosol/f2py directory:
+To run the model, once you are happy all dependencies are installed, type the following from the Aerosol/f2py directory:

 > python Aerosol_simulation_f2py